We are seeking input from the community to help renew and enhance the Barwon Heads Village Park Master Plan.

 We plan to release the draft Master Plan in April 2021 for community feedback and we encourage you to follow this page for updates on this process.

-Alongside the Master Plan process, we will be seeking feedback on dog controls at Barwon Heads Village Park and invite you to contribute your opinions on this matter in early January.
+Alongside the Master Plan, we recently sought feedback on dog controls at Barwon Heads Village Park which are now being reviewed.

 Barwon Heads Village Park is a 23 hectare park in the coastal village of Barwon Heads.

 The renewed Barwon Heads Village Park Master Plan will build on the 2012 plan creating a new vision for the park for the next 10 years.

 The draft plan is currently being prepared and will be released for public consultation in April 2021.
 Please follow this page for updates.

 The park's significant natural, cultural and landscape values underpin the opportunities the park provides for the local community and visitors.
 These will be instrumental in informing the vision, goals and objectives for the park.

 The park embodies a range of environmental and community values that need to be protected.
 The draft plan will respond to changes and increases in use, including participation in organised sport and less formal recreation and leisure activities.
 There are also some ageing facilities which need to be assessed for suitability to meet the current and future needs of the Barwon Heads community.